JuliaOcean/AIBECS.jl/docs/paper.md

 The low computational costs of steady-state circulation models allow for efficient optimization and inference/estimation of biogeochemical parameters, e.g., for the carbon cycle [@DeVries:2014; @Weber_etal_PNAS_2016; @Roshan_DeVries_NatCom_2017; @DeVries_etal_Nature_2017], for other macronutrient cycles (e.g. phosphorus, nitrogen, silicon) [@Kwon_Primeau_2006; @Kwon_Primeau_2008; @DeVries_etal_GBC_2013; @Holzer_etal_JGRO_2014; @Holzer_Brzezinski_GBC_2015; @DeVries_Weber_GBC_2017; @Wang_etal_Nature_2019], for stoichiometric ratios [@DeVries_Deutsch_NatGeo_2014; @Teng_etal_NatGeo_2014; @Weber_Deutsch_Nature_2010], and for micronutrients and trace metals such as dissolved iron [@Frants_etal_2016; @Pasquier_Holzer_2017], zinc [@Roshan_etal_GBC_2018], and argon [@Holzer_etal_GRL_2019], and hydrothermal gases such as helium [@Holzer_etal_EPSL_2017].
 Efficient computation also allows for a wide range of experiments [@Primeau_etal:2013; @DeVries:2014; @Holzer_etal_GBC_2019].
 Further, these models are amenable to the development of new metrics, thanks to their matrix representation, which enables the use of powerful linear-algebra techniques to efficiently compute exact partitions, pathways, timescales, eigen modes, moments, and other novel diagnostics [@Primeau_JPO_2005; @Holzer_Primeau_JGRO_2013; @Pasquier_Holzer_2016; @Holzer_etal_2016; @Fu_etal_2018; @Pasquier_Holzer_BG_2018; @Holzer_etal_JGRO_2020; @Holzer_etal_GBC_2021].
-Finally, steady-state (and cyclo-stationary) circulation models are useful to bypass the need for long and costly spinups of large GCMs [@Khatiwala_etal_OM_2005; @Khatiwala_GBC_2007; @Khatiwala_OM_2008; @Khatiwala_Nature_2009; @Li_Primeau_OM_2008; @Bardin_etal_OM_2014; @Bardin_etal_OM_2016; @Huang_etal_2021].
+Finally, steady-state (and cyclo-stationary) circulation models are useful to bypass the need for long and costly spinups of large ocean general circulation models [@Khatiwala_etal_OM_2005; @Khatiwala_GBC_2007; @Khatiwala_OM_2008; @Khatiwala_Nature_2009; @Li_Primeau_OM_2008; @Bardin_etal_OM_2014; @Bardin_etal_OM_2016; @Huang_etal_2021].

-While most of these studies have used, in one form or another, a steady-state model of the ocean circulation, their implementation is generally tedious and requires a expertise.
+Most of these studies relied on private implementations and required significant expertise.
+Most often than not, these studies are hard to reproduce, if possible at all.
 Comparisons between different circulation models are moreover complicated by the lack of standardization across models.
+There is a need to facilitate and standardize the use of steady-state ocean-circulation models by providing
+1. an integrated tool for handling a number of different ocean-circulation models with tools for swapping circulations (including inteprolating from one model grid to another),
+2. a user-friendly interface for translating conceptual models of biogeochemical cycles into  the corresponding code (e.g., for sources, sinks, and vertical transport of tracers), and
+3. solvers for efficient simulations, optimization, diagnosis, and statistical analysis.

+To the best of my knowledge, AIBECS.jl is, at present, the best candidate for answering this need.
+Although it serves a similar purpose, the fairly recently developped AWESOME OCIM [@John_etal_2020] currently lacks important features.
+It provides only a single circulation model (the OCIM), cannot handle multiple tracers or nonlinear systems out of the box, and requires a MATLAB license.
+In comparison, AIBECS.jl provides a free, open-source, unified framework for biogeochemical-tracer-modelling studies that use steady-state circulation models.
+Among other advantages, AIBECS.jl offers more features, better computational efficiency, enhanced versatility, composability with other Julia packages, and ease of reproducibility (granted by version control and Julia's package manager) and improved syntax, which are pillars of modern scientific dissemination.
+AIBECS.jl has been used for teaching and is currently used for research by members of the Marine Trace Element Laboratory of the University of Southern California.

-The recent development of new ocean circulation models as transport matrices [@Khatiwala_etal_OM_2005; @Khatiwala_GBC_2007; @Bardin_etal_OM_2014; @Bardin_etal_OM_2016; @Kvale_etal_GMD_2017; @Chamberlain_etal_OM_2019; @Zanna_etal_PNAS_2019], and hopefully, the future standardization of making transport matrix estimates from standard ocean general circulation models — particularly models from the Climate Model Intercomparison Project (CMIP), which includes past and future simulations of the ocean circulation — will increase the number of publicly available transport matrices for ocean-circulation models.
+The publication of circulation models as transport matrices from existing general circulation models [@Khatiwala_etal_OM_2005; @Khatiwala_GBC_2007; @Bardin_etal_OM_2014; @Bardin_etal_OM_2016; @Kvale_etal_GMD_2017; @Zanna_etal_PNAS_2019], and hopefully, future publication of transport matrix estimates from standard ocean general circulation models [e.g., @Chamberlain_etal_OM_2019] will increase the collection of circulations available from AIBECS.jl.
-My hope is that AIBECS.jl can provide a unified framework for these models.

-Hence, the primary goal of AIBECS.jl is to facilitate and standardize the use of steady-state ocean-circulation models by providing (i) an integrated management of ocean-circulation-model data, (ii) tooling for regridding and inteprolating from one grid to another, (iii) functionality for generating tracer functions (sources, sinks, vertical transport), and (iv) solvers for efficient simulations.
+(Of particular interest to the broader community would be transport matrix models from the Climate Model Intercomparison Project (CMIP), which includes past and future simulations of the ocean circulation.)

-Future versions of AIBECS.jl will aim to compose its framework with state-of-the-art solvers, optimizers, and estimation algorithms provided by plugging into the SciML ecosystem [@Rackauckas_Nie_JORS_2017] and the larger Julia ecosystem.
+Time and funding permitting, the scope of AIBECS could be extended to non steady simulation through better integration with external state-of-the-art solvers, optimizers, and estimation algorithms provided, e.g.,  by the SciML ecosystem [@Rackauckas_Nie_JORS_2017].
+This might allow for the eventual addition of cyclo-stationary circulations [e.g., CYCLOCIM: @Huang_etal_2021], which require adequate external Newton-Krylov solvers not yet available through AIBECS.jl.
+Finally, bridging packages could be implemented for improved composability with, e.g., statistical ([Turing.jl](https://github.com/TuringLang/Turing.jl) [@ge2018t]), optimization, and plotting software ([Makie.jl](https://github.com/JuliaPlots/Makie.jl) [@Makie.jl]) to meet demand.

 # Acknowledgements

-BP thanks Seth John for his support and insightful comments and discussions and François Primeau for his support in the early development phases.
+BP thanks Seth John for his support and insightful comments and discussions and François Primeau for his support during the early development of AIBECS.jl.
-BP acknowledges financial support from Grants XXX YYY and ZZZ.

 # References